A message on the topic of fish dishes. Creative project "fish dishes". Kitchen utensils for fish

 By discipline:

-"Technology for the production of catering products"
+"Technology for the production of public catering products"

 Work completed

-Student 203 group
+Student of group 203

 Buzdenkova E.V.